-- Evaluate and apply appropriate verbal and nonverbal communication skills within the context of the legal environment. - Communicate professionally, using proper etiquette by email, telephone or letter. - Use correct legal terminology appropriate to an entry level practitioner. - Display active listening skills in all interactions. - Interpret and adapt communication strategies according to the needs of the client and/or the legal professional. - Compose clear, concise and professionally written communication (e.g. briefs, affidavits, statements of claim etc.), using correct spelling, grammar, punctuation and syntax. - Extract, analyze, and communicate salient material from legal documentation. - Proofread and edit effectively and efficiently. - Draft legal documentation according to current protocols. - Interact professionally with legal professionals, co-workers, and clients at all times.
+- Use appropriate verbal and nonverbal communication skills within the context of the legal environment. - Communicate within legal environment, using proper etiquette by email, telephone or letter. - Use correct legal terminology at the level of a beginning practitioner. - Display active listening skills in all interactions. - Adapt communication strategies according to the needs of the client and/or the legal professional. - Compose clear, concise and professionally written communication (e.g. briefs, affidavits, statements of claim etc.), using correct spelling, grammar, punctuation and syntax. - Extract and analyze salient material from legal documentation. - Proofread and edit effectively and efficiently. - Draft legal documentation according to current protocols. - Interact professionally with legal professionals and clients at all times.